 - Building the audience size

-There’s a good chance that you’ll have to manage social media account on other platforms besides Facebook.
-So, it can be a good idea to at least be familiar with the larger platforms like Instagram, Pinterest, and Twitter as well.
+There’s a good chance that you’ll have to manage social media accounts on other platforms besides Facebook.
+So, it can be a good idea to be at least familiar with the larger platforms like Instagram, Pinterest, and Twitter as well.

 If you’re Facebook savvy, this can be a perfect opportunity to work from home and make a part-time income with flexible hours.

 11. Join Facebook Groups and Help Others